-Even before the pandemic, it was a trend that began in the mid 2010’s according to Damla Gerhart, managing director of workplace strategy at CRBE Group, Inc. Many firms proactively seeking opportunities to reduce costs in real estate investment; so, much like investment in technology, rethinking real estate is yet another trend COVID accelerated.
+Even before the pandemic, it was a legal industry trend that began in the mid-2010s according to Damla Gerhart, managing director of workplace strategy at CRBE Group, Inc. Many firms proactively seek opportunities to reduce costs in real estate investment; so, much like investment in technology, rethinking real estate is yet another legal industry trend COVID accelerated.

 Law firms will capitalize on the changes they need to make at the intersection of these interlocking trends.

 For instance, if a firm is suffering from a shortage of staff, the smart move is to invest in technology that supports hiring staff from anywhere so the talent pool becomes exponentially larger, while making the existing team more efficient.
 At the same time, they can recoup their investment by shifting their office layout to maximize the use of the space they have and even consider downsizing.

 Likewise, if they are moving toward a hybrid model of work with a distributed legal team, technology will become paramount to keeping the team’s collaboration intact.
 Active case files stored in a file room in an office are no help to someone halfway across the country.
 Technology provides the added bonus of incremental digital transformation without disrupting the firm’s core business operations.

 If your law firm is looking to free up your legal team’s time, Access is committed to ensuring that your organization has reliable, secure, and innovative legal process outsourcing solutions to drive your business forward.
 Over 50 dedicated developers, managers, and leaders are committed to crafting industry-leading Access Unify offerings that meet your specific needs.